Pay back a housing benefit overpayment

 Pay back an overpayment

-You can pay back an overpayment by using the online form below, contacting us on 01752 668000 or visiting our 1st Stop shop.
+You can pay back an overpayment by using the link below or by contacting us on 01752 668000.

 Financial Statement [doc, 45KB]